 Everything You Need to Know about Heat Pumps

 Heat pumps provide a perfect energy-efficient alternative to furnaces and air conditioners in places with moderate heating and cooling requirements.
 Unlike refrigerators which convert heat from inside to outside to create a cooling effect, heat pumps move heat outside into your home.
 During summer, they will transfer the heat from the cool outdoors to warm your house.
-Unlike air conditioners, heat pumps consume little power because they move heat rather than generate heat hence reducing the cost of operating the conventional heating and cooling appliances.
+Unlike air conditioners, heat pumps consume little power because they move heat rather than generate heat hence reducing the cost of operating conventional heating and cooling appliances.

 How a Heat Pump Works